syncpoint/odin-manual/content/en/02_Menueleiste/index.md

-With the function **"Labels "** you can choose in ODIN if the modifiers should be shown with the features on the map or not:
+With the function **"Labels "** you can choose in ODIN if the modifiers should be shown with the features on the map or not.
+Note that above a certain scale, labels are never shown.

 | ![](images/Anzeige_4_Labels_1.png) | ![](images/Anzeige_4_Labels_2.png) |
 | :--------------------------------: | :--------------------------------: |